noorus/php-radutils/README.md

 Used for writing timestamped log files.
 Data is expected to be UTF-8; UTF-8 BOM is written automatically.
-If the file already exists, it will be appended to instead.
+If the file already exists, it will be appended to.

     $log = new \Util\Logger( 'my-logfile.log' );
     $log->printf( 'It\'s such a %s day to say %d!', 'lovely', 1234 );